lzwjava/blog-source/resume.md

 ### Beyondsoft & DBS Bank, Backend Engineer, 2021.12 - Present

 * DBS Bank is a Singaporean multinational banking and financial services corporation.
-* Join as DBS Bank contract workforce through Beyondsoft.
-Work in an international team that consists of Singaporeans, Indians, and Chinese.
-And we use English to communicate and work.
+* Joined as DBS Bank contract workforce through Beyondsoft.
+Worked in international teams that consists of Singaporeans, Indians, and Chinese.
 * Worked in two projects, one is DBS Client Connect.
 I was responsible for equity trading micro-service of the the platform.
 The other one is DBS DigiBank CN.
 I was responsible for some micro-service development, like mutual fund.
-* We use cloud-based technologies, utilize modern frameworks, and deploy automation best practices.
-We use tools like Java, Spring Cloud, Jira, Confluence, Jenkins, Pivotal Cloud Foundry, Kibana, BDD, TDD, etc.
+* We used cloud-based technologies, utilize modern frameworks, and deploy automation best practices.
+We used tools like Java, Spring Cloud, Jira, Confluence, Jenkins, Pivotal Cloud Foundry, Kibana, BDD, TDD, etc.

 ### Freelancer Inc, Freelancer & Engineer, 2020.01 - 2021.11

 * Did some software projects as a freelancer.
-Projects consist of a website about a company doing the LED Sign, and some modules of an online technical interview platform, etc. Use technologies like Ruby, Ruby On Rails, ElasticSearch, Docker, Netty, etc.
+Projects consist of a website about a company doing the LED Sign, and some modules of an online technical interview platform, etc. Used technologies like Ruby, Ruby On Rails, ElasticSearch, Docker, Netty, etc.
 * Wrote technical blogs and shared them online.
 Learned English by watching Netflix and reading books.
 Solved some algorithm problems and participated in online algorithm competitions in Codeforces.

 ### Beijing Square Root Inc, Founder & Engineer, 2016.07 - 2019.12